riban-bw/Sming-Installer/README.md

 rm install.sh
 ```

-A file called _setenv_ is created which may be sourced to set SMING_HOME and ESP_HOME:
+A file called _setenv_ is created which may be sourced to set SMING_HOME, ESP_HOME and SDK_BASE:

 ```
 . ~/Sming/setenv